timholy/AdvancedScientificComputing/homeworks/tdd.md

 ]
 ```

+If `A[row, col]` is `true`, then `row` connects directly to `col`.
+(Note that `Bool[...]` is an easy way to construct arrays with `0 = false`, `1 = true`.)

 Generalize your code **without converting the adjacency matrix into a neighbor-list format**; use Julia's dispatch features to implement low-level methods, and then see if your high-level routines "just work."
+Make sure your code also works if you set all the diagonal elements of `A` to `false` (again, here we are decreeing that nodes are implicitly connected to themselves, whether that's included in the input representation or not).

 Converting representations is not a big deal when dealing with small graphs, but if someone hands you a graph with a billion edges, some formats may fit in your computer's memory while others may not.
 Representation-agnostic code has a better chance than representation-specific code of being generalizable to different input formats.

 At the end, submit this as a pull request to GitHub and use CodeCov to check your coverage.
 If there are untested lines, write new tests that exercise them.
 These do not have to be written before the code, but use a commit message similar to "Improve test coverage" so that your instructor understands the sequence in which things happened.
-When you merge the pull request, **do not squash**.
+When you merge the pull request to `main`, **do not squash**.

 ## A concept-encapsulation problem